RobinGJonsson/Portfolio-Project-1/README.md

     - The footer will be the same on every page of the site and stays at the very bottom.
     - The footer contains links to twitter, facebook and instagram through the companies icons.

+### Features Left to Implement

+- Possibly add a Gallery page
+- Add more content to sections
+- Add Contact page
+- Add about us

+---